organicmaps/organicmaps/docs/MAPS.md

     COASTS=WorldCoasts.geom BORDER=source.poly omim/tools/unix/generate_mwm.sh source.pbf

-A car routing index will be built when you specify a second parameter: either a full path to a Lua script with a routing profile, or any gibberish, in which case a default `car.lua` from omim repository would be used.
-For example:

-    omim/tools/unix/generate_mwm.sh source.pbf any_random_string_asdf

 Inter-mwm navigation requires another index.
 To build it, you would need border polygons for not only the source region, but all regions neighbouring it.
 The source border polygon must have the same name as the source file (e.g. `Armenia.poly` for `Armenia.pbf`), and in the target